Building An Offroad Trailer From Non-Offroad Plans

 Handling the scrapes is a big deal.
 We talk about approach and departure angles, and that is important for offroad.
 Make sure you protect your trailer – front, back and center – from serious scrapes.
 More important for longer trailers, and more important for the more challenging terrain.

-Let’s put a specific highlight on the hitch.
+We will put a specific highlight on the hitch.
 This coupling area is often abused – because it is often the low point.
 See the discussion about adjustable hitch geometry.
-Even if you don’t use an adjustable hitch, take note of the concepts, and apply them also to other things, like the jack, battery box, tongue tubes, etc. as low points that can scrape.
+Even if you do not use an adjustable hitch, take note of the concepts, and apply them also to other things, like the jack, battery box, tongue tubes, etc. as low points that can scrape.

-We recommend adding smooth places to scrape, with rounded edges so you don’t catch an edge and bend or break something.
+We recommend adding smooth places to scrape, with rounded edges so the trailer does not catch an edge and bend or break something.
 The back bumper and the front corners, for instance.
 These should have accommodations to allow them to slide easily over a rock if it catches one.
 Any other place of particular importance.
-Of course, we temper this to the need for the driving conditions you expect.
+Of course, we temper this to the need for the driving in the conditions you expect.

 6. Finally, the Hitch